tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 Crowd GPU Animator
 ------------

-Crowd GPU Animator is used for transitions between GPU animations.
+The `Crowd GPU Animator` is used for transitions between GPU animations.

 How To
 ~~~~~~~~~~~~